vikraman/puppet-portage/README.markdown

       ensure  => present,
     }

-env can be either a string or an array of strings.
+`env` can be either a string or an array of strings.

 ## make.conf

-The default location of make.conf is /etc/portage/make.conf If you want to change it, you should do the following:
+The default location of `make.conf` is `/etc/portage/make.conf` If you want to change it, you should do the following:

     class { 'portage':
       make_conf = '/etc/make.conf',
     }

-In order to add entries to make.conf:
+In order to add entries to `make.conf`:

     portage::makeconf { 'use':
       content => 'flag1 flag2',